Does Almond Oil Clog Pores?

 The answer is no, almond oil does not clog pores.
 In fact, it’s actually considered non-comedogenic, meaning it won’t clog pores or lead to breakouts.

 Related post: Does Argan Oil Clog Pores?

-What is the Comedogenicity Rating of Almond Oil?
+What is the Comedogenicity Rating of Sweet Almond Oil?

 The comdogenicity rating of almond oil is 2, which means there’s a moderately low chance that it will clog pores.
 This means that almond oil is generally safe to use if you have acne-prone or oily skin.

 However, as we mentioned before, just because an ingredient has a low comedogenicity rating, doesn’t mean it can’t still lead to breakouts or clogged pores.

 While the comedogenic rating of almond oil gives us a good idea of whether or not it will cause clogged pores, we also need to analyze the composition of almond oil to truly answer the question will almond oil block pores.